Function & Authority

 |Most Recent Agenda||Past Agendas|

 The Landmarks Commission is made up of nine individuals, appointed by the Mayor of the City of Memphis and confirmed by the Memphis City Council.
 The current members are as follows (click on their name to send an email): Felecia Boyd, Joyce Cox, Joy Doss (Vice-Chair), Brown Gill, Joyce Selina Love, Natasha Strong, Cyndy Tucker (Chair), Mario Walker, and Peter Warren.

 Zoning Administrator Brett Ragsdale serves as the Executive Secretary of the Landmarks Commission.

 If a property owner within a historic district seeks a building permit for exterior work, the owner must receive a Certificate of Appropriateness (COA) from the Memphis Landmarks Commission (MLC).
 To obtain the COA, the property owner must submit an application form with all required application materials and fees by the appropriate application deadline.

-Contact MLC staff for an application for a new historic district, or a request for an economic hardship hearing.
+Contact the Preservation Planners for an application for a new historic district or to request an economic hardship hearing.

 Local District Information

 At present, there are sixteen local historic districts.
 Click on the links below to review the design guidelines for each district.
 The individuals listed below are neighborhood contacts and have volunteered to serve as liaisons for potential applications filed with the Landmarks Commission.
 Please note that neighborhood contacts may offer advice and opinions.
 However, final decisions on any case will be made by the Landmarks Commission.

 - Map of all local landmarks districts